R. S. Subbalakshmi: Social work

 In 1912, she founded the Sarada Ladies Union to provide a meeting ground and platform for housewives and other ladies to promote consciousness among them regarding social problems and to encourage them to educate themselves and the Sarada Illam or Widow's Home, which rehabilitated and educated child widows in Madras.

-Later, in 1921 or 1927, she established the Sarada Vidyalaya under the aegis of the Sarada Ladies Union.
+In 1921 or 1927, she established the Sarada Vidyalaya under the aegis of the Sarada Ladies Union.

 In 1922 she inaugurated the Lady Willingdon Training College and Practice School and was its first principal.
 She also established the Srividya Kalanilayam, a school for adult women at Mylapore in 1942, and while she was the president of the Mylapore Ladies Club, she formed the Mylapore Ladies Club School Society, in 1956, which was then renamed as the Vidya Mandir School, in Mylapore.

-In addition, she was involved in setting up a social welfare center for women and children in Madambakkam village. near Tambaram, in 1954.
+In 1954, she was involved in setting up a social welfare center for women and children in Madambakkam village, near Tambaram.